ielab/health-search-tutorial/hands-on/README.md

 ### Step 0 - Fire up the tutorial docker image

-`docker run --net="host" -it health-search-tutorial`
+`docker run --net="host" -it ielabgroup/health-search-tutorial`

 This will run the start the docker image and you will be presented with a bash shell on a Ubuntu virtual machine.
 By default you will start off in the `/health-search-tutorial` directory.
 This contains all the scripts and documents for this tutorial.